-5. In general, women tend to be more process-oriented, while men tend to be more goal-oriented.
-This can create difficulties in corporations, for example, if a woman in upper management shares problems with others at that level, and a man thinks, "So what's she going to do about it?" whereas she would think it rude to talk about a solution without first giving everybody a chance to talk about the problem.
-6. There are many other distinctions, which are physiologically or culturally based.
+- 5. In general, women tend to be more process-oriented, while men tend to be more goal-oriented.
+This can create difficulties in corporations, for example, if a woman in upper management shares problems with others at that level, and a man thinks, "So what's she going to do about it?" whereas she would think it rude to talk about a solution without first giving everybody a chance to talk about the problem. - 6.
+There are many other distinctions, which are physiologically or culturally based.
 For example, repeated studies show that men tend to use one part of the brain at a time, being very task-oriented, whereas women tend to use many parts of the brain at the same time.
-And in a crisis, women generally want to talk before acting, while men tend to act first.
-What is the most significant understanding or insight you've gained from Deepak Chopra on how human physiology and emotion influence each other?
-How would you apply his distinctions to experience more vibrant health? l.
+And in a crisis, women generally want to talk before acting, while men tend to act first. - 1.
 What's one idea, strategy, distinction, or awareness you gained from Steven Covey that will be valuable to your personal or professional life?
 What qualities can you focus on that form the foundation of success?